VOLTTRON/volttron/README.md

 feedback.
 Also, until our work on modular VOLTTRON is completed, please continue cloning and using this repository for your production systems.

-VOLTTRON is an open source platform for distributed sensing and control.
+VOLTTRON(TM) is an open source platform for distributed sensing and control.
 The platform provides services for collecting and storing data from buildings and devices and provides an environment for developing applications which interact with that data.